|

 Coining the phrase "Dance Magic" and establishing her "roots and wings" philosophy, Debbie built on the rich traditions established by her mother, adding her own style, creativity, and professionalism.

-Next Debbie moved our South Studio to its current location.
+Next Debbie moved our South Studio to its 6007 SW location.
 This gave our students a larger classroom, a spacious lobby, a dressing room, and a separate office.

 For several years we held photo sessions here, as well as rehearsals and classes with guest teachers.
-We're pleased to have such a beautiful studio for our SDM families--a far cry from our humble beginnings!
+We were pleased to have such a beautiful studio for our SDM families.

 As Debbie's leadership in the dance community grew, she was increasingly asked to participate in community events.